The Binding of Matrimony

 Luna reached in to her shoulder bag and pulled out a dress bag that had been reduced to doll size.
-She showed it to Ginny, as she smiled at everyone else.
+She showed it to Ginny as she smiled at everyone else.
 "I have it here," she said, pausing as she took in the busyness of the garden, "hope I haven't forgotten anything."

 "Well, if you have I am sure we can make do," Ginny said as she took Luna's arm and started toward the big tent.

-"We're glad you could make it Luna," Harry said finally, as Ginny grabbed his hand and pulled him along.
+"We're glad you could make it, Luna," Harry said finally, as Ginny grabbed his hand and pulled him along.

-They hurried over to the security table where Moody measured Luna's wand and she was subjected to a security sweep with a DMD.
+They hurried over to the security table, where Moody measured Luna's wand and she was subjected to a security sweep with a DMD.
 Where most would find the security intrusive, Luna just smiled brightly and seemed to be flattered at the attention.
 She smiled at the young Auror operating the DMD and he smiled back in a way that made Harry momentarily uncomfortable.

-"So, Luna," he interrupted, "Have you been having a good summer?"
+"So, Luna," he interrupted, "have you been having a good summer?"

 She accepted her wand back from Moody, and turned nonchalantly toward The Burrow.
 "It's been okay, Harry.
 Father and I have mostly stayed at home, what with his work on the Quibbler.
-But it's been nice; I have had lots of adventures taking long walks almost every day.
+But it's been nice; I've had lots of adventures taking long walks almost every day.
 You'd be amazed what there is to discover even staying close to home."

 Harry felt a twinge of guilt, even though she acted her usual optimistic self, Harry thought she seemed a bit lonely.